Why do lunges as part of your workout?

 Static Lunges

 This exercise strengthens all the lower extremity muscles while maintaining mobility of the hip flexors muscles that cross the front of the hip.
 You may even notice the small stability muscles around the foot and ankle working hard to maintain your balance while performing a lunge.
-To minimize excessive load through the ankle, knee and hip joint it is really important to make sure each joint does not go beyond a 90 degree angle position (look at the side view of each of these joints in the mirror).
+The front leg does most of the work during a lunge, while the back leg is mainly used for balance and control.
+To minimise excessive load through the ankle, knee and hip joint it is really important to make sure each joint does not go beyond a 90 degree angle position (look at the side view of each of these joints in the mirror).

 Tips for performing this exercise correctly: